kubedb/cli/docs/concepts/databases/memcached.md

 ### spec.replicas

-`spec.replicas` is an optional field that specifies the number of desired Instances/Replicas of Memcached database.
+`spec.replicas` is an optional field that specifies the number of desired Instances/Replicas of Memcached server.
 If you do not specify .spec.replicas, then it defaults to 1.

 ### spec.version